This festive fresh cranberry shortbread cookie recipe uses fresh cranberries instead of dried. I promise you won’t miss the extra sugar.

 Once you mix up the dough you need to refrigerate it in logs.

 I like this because you can make the dough in a short time, and then whip up the cookies later or even the next day.
-Since all you have to do is slice them, and place on a cookie sheet, they come together pretty quickly.
+Since all you have to do is slice them, and place them on a cookie sheet, they come together pretty quickly.

 They’re so pretty too.
 A great festive color for the holidays.